mnelissen/coo/README.md

 * recognize declarations of variables of struct (classes)
   * recognize member functions, replace with class function call with that var
 * recognize #include statements and recursively parse those header files
+* recognize inheritance, add ':' after 'struct name' with names of classes to be inherited.
+  * multiple inheritance is allowed, but not duplicated
+  * recognize 'virtual parentname' to declare virtual inheritance (like C++)

 ## include files